Bike clutch – Different types explained with pros & cons

 7. What are the benefits of a wet clutch over a dry clutch?

 Wet clutches are more durable, quieter at idle, and can sustain more abuse compared to dry clutches.
-Stop-and-go traffic and general road use motorcycles wet clutches.
+Stop-and-go traffic and general road use can cause motorcycles to experience wet clutches.

 8. How does a coil spring clutch differ from a diaphragm spring clutch?

 A coil spring clutch, commonly found in road bikes, uses multiple coil springs to provide tension.
 On the other hand, a diaphragm spring clutch uses a single diaphragm spring.
-Heavy-duty motorcycles use this type of bike clutch for its consistent pressure distribution.
+Heavy-duty motorcycles utilise this type of bike clutch due to its consistent pressure distribution.

 1. Bike wash – Different types, procedures, precautions, FAQ